catalyst/developing-with-cwp/slides/docs/03_WorkingWithThemes.md

 ### Creating our own theme
 * The top-level Page contains the "global" layout of any request made to the site
 * When a user visits a Page, or anything that descends from a Page, they'll see this global layout
-* Usually this page contains site-wide variables like $SiteConfig or $CurrentUser
+* Usually this page contains site-wide variables like $SiteConfig and $CurrentUser

 ### Creating our own theme